cmang/tandyco/readme.md

 ## Credits

-This program was put together by Mysoft from ##dos in 2022.
-Readme by indyZ.
-Packaged by indyZ.
+The assembly code was written by Mysoft from ##dos in 2022.
+Readme and packaging by Sam Foster.